SarwateShubham/IoT-Rule-Engine-GIoTTO/README.md

 STEP 3 : Obtain a client ID and client Secret from Building Depot which shall be used for the Rule Engine.

-##Steps for installing and using the Rule engine

-STEP 0 : Please have a running version of [Building Depot/GIoTTO](http://iotexpedition.org/downloads.html) on the target machine and a set of actuators, sensors posting data to Building Depot/GIoTTO.
+## Installation

-STEP 1 : Install [Node-Red](https://nodered.org/docs/getting-started/installation) for the corresponding operating system (Preferably Linux based)
+STEP 1 : Install [Node-Red](https://nodered.org/docs/getting-started/installation) for the corresponding operating system (Preferably Linux)

 STEP 2 : Install [XMLHttpRequest](https://www.npmjs.com/package/xmlhttprequest) if it is not already installed.